-Between Vancouver and Victoria lies the emerald waters of the Southern Strait of Georgia, a marine playground bustling with human activity, and home to Canada's most endangered killer whales.
-A National Marine Conservation Area Reserve is in the works and YOUR feedback will influence the outcomes!
+Between Vancouver and Victoria lie the emerald waters of the Southern Strait of Georgia, home to Canada's most endangered killer whales.
+You can help to protect this incredible natural habitat by asking the government to complete the Southern Strait of Georgia National Marine Conservation Area.

-This stretch of ocean should be protected forever – from the seabed to the scenic surface.
+We agree that this stretch of ocean should be protected forever – from the seabed to the shore – before it’s too late!

 CPAWS-BC leads the Southern Strait of Georgia Marine Conservation Network - a coalition of conservancy and community groups, scientists, and stakeholders in the Southern Gulf Islands working to support and strengthen efforts to protect the marine environment.
 Our goal is to raise public awareness and support for NMCA establishment and to encourage individuals to voice their opinions.